fehmi/simply.js/docs/reactivity.md

 You can disable reactivity for specific elements in your template like below.
 The div that has "passive" parameter remain passive after first render.
 It and its children will not affected from data changes.

 <repl-component id="k3lkxbulmflvlm9" donwload="true"></repl-component>

+## Make changes without triggering react/render

+It can be helpful for performance reasons.
+In that scenario, do your changes withot triggering reaction and then render manually when you finish.

+<repl-component id="t509ixnfmmbk0n5" donwload="true"></repl-component>